Dev317/FundraisingDApp/README.md

 Remeber to take note of the contract address to traceback the node for writing logic later on.

 # How to run
-Before running the app, please run `node mocha` to do testing on the smart contracts Based on the config, `"dev": "node server.js"`, in the terminal run this command `node run dev`.
+Before running the app, please run `node test` to do testing on the smart contracts Based on the config, `"dev": "node server.js"`, in the terminal run this command `node run dev`.